allseedsjr/rickAndMortyApp/README.md

 ### Configurable TTL

-The character cache uses a configurable TTL, currently set to two minutes.
+The cache infrastructure uses a configurable TTL, currently set to two minutes.

 A short TTL improves the initial loading experience without keeping potentially outdated data for too long.
 The TTL is injected into the cache policy, allowing it to change without modifying repository behavior.